 - Evidence derived and held by third parties.

-- Evidence which is derived from third parties but held by the entities.
+- Evidence that is derived from third parties but held by the entities.

-- Evidence which is derived by entities but held by third parties.
+- Evidence that is derived by entities but held by third parties.

 - Evidence derived and held by the entity.

-Audit Evidence is a base for an auditor to set his opinion on the correctness and reliability of the financial statement, whether they display the true and fair value or not.
+Audit Evidence is a base for an auditor to set his opinion on the financial statement’s correctness and reliability, whether they display the true and fair value or not.